 Do I need a laptop and is there technical support from the University?

-We recommend that all students have access to their own technology to access their programme in 2020 and 2021, including the right hardware (for example, a laptop), software and connectivity (for example, broadband).
+We recommend that all students have access to their own technology to access their programme including the right hardware (for example, a laptop), software and connectivity (for example, broadband).

 If you’re purchasing a laptop, you should review the specifications listed below although, if you’re unsure about the requirements for your course, make sure to ask your programme team before you buy anything.